EthanWadsworth/cse110-sp21-group28/admin/meetings/050921-CatchUpMeetingAndUpdate.md

 - We have already completed our first ADR last week.

 ### Team status Video overview
--Discuss more in detail next meeting.
+- Discuss more in detail next meeting.

 ## Current Timeline and thoughts for the week
 - By next week, try to have everything set up in terms of our HTML and focus on javascript and setting up functionality during week 8.